Mexico Invest Free shortlist

 Costs: Cost of Buying Property.

-Document request list: send this to seller on day one
+What should buyers verify on document request list: send this to seller on day ?

 Title and registry